Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

-The natural question now is: \textit{how would an agent choose items optimally---or at least, in a way that significantly improves over choosing greedily?} In the next section, we show that doing so poses a computationally hard task.
+A natural next question now is: \textit{is it possible for an agent to choose items optimally---or at least, in a way that significantly improves over choosing greedily?} In Section \ref{sec:hardness_monotone}, we show that doing so is computationally hard.
+Before doing so, however, we divert the question to \textit{under what circumstances} is it possible for an agent to choose items (approximately) optimally by choosing greedily.
+We turn our attention to the special case of robust instances, for which the results of Theorems \ref{thm:greedy_monotone_general} and \ref{thm:greedy_monotone_cardinality} can be significantly improved.

+We begin with a parameterized result about a specific agent, which will imply, as a corollary, a strong guarantee for instances that are $(\Omega(n), O(1))$-robust with respect to everyone (Corollary \ref{cor:greedy_monotone_general_robust_2}).
+Moreover, Theorem \ref{thm:greedy_monotone_general_robust} will be pivotal for obtaining guarantees with respect to the \textit{maximin shares} of the agents in Section \ref{sec:mms}.
+Note that $\gamma$ (or even $\beta$) in the following statement can be functions of $n$; in particular, $\gamma n$ is assumed to be integer.